This Day In Music: July 3

 July 3, 1943 ~ Judith Mavis Cock, commonly known as pop, folk pop singer, pianist Judith Durham born in Essendon, Australia ~ Lead singer of the Seekers from 1962 through 1968, scoring folk-pop hits such as I'll Never Find Another You, A World Of Our Own, The Carnival Is Over and Georgy Girl.
 Following her departure from the band would record about a dozen albums as a solo artist and sporadically join the Seekers from the mid-1990s forward ~ Cock passed away in 2022

-July 3, 1926 ~ Jazz, R&B trumpeter Johnny Coles born in Trenton, New Jersey, USA ~ Active from the late 1940s well into the 1990s.
+July 3, 1926 ~ Jazz, R&B trumpeter Johnny Coles born in Trenton, New Jersey, USA ~ Active from the late-1940s well into the 1990s.
 Recorded a handful of albums as a leader, noted most for Little Johnny C released in 1963.
 Most closely associated with Gil Evans, James Moody, and Charles Mingus.
 Also present on albums by the likes of Clifford Brown, Dinah Washington, Miles Davis (Porgy & Bess), Ray Crawford, Donald Byrd, Grant Green, Horace Parlan (Happy Frame Of Mind), Kenny Burrell, Astrud Gilberto, Booker Ervin (Back From The Gig), Herbie Hancock, and the Manhattan Transfer (Vocaleese) ~ Coles passed away in 1997

 July 3, 1923 ~ John Maurice Hartman, commonly known as jazz singer, pianist Johnny Hartman born in Houma, Louisiana, USA ~ Critically acclaimed, admired by peers, never widely known.
 Fresh out of the US Army, Hartman won a singing contest awarding him a one-week engagement with Hines.
 Hines hired him for a year.
 Dizzy Gillespie snatched Hartman when the Hines orchestra broke up, and he sang with Dizzy for about a year.
 He briefly teamed up with pianist Erroll Garner before going solo in 1950.
 In 1955 he released his first solo album, Songs From The Heart, followed by a handful more, all on small labels and to little commercial succes.
 In 1963 John Coltrane asked Hartman to do a collaboration album.
 The result, Johnny Coltrane & Johnny Hartman, is widely considered a classic.
 Despite the attention, a label move and teaming up with famed producer Bob Thiele, Hartman failed to reach a wider audience.
 He continued to perform and record up to his death, mostly on smaller labels.
 Hartman did receive a Grammy-nomination for Best Male Jazz Vocalist following his LP Once In Every Life.
-Four of the tracks would later be included on the The Bridges Of Madison County, which would introduce the late Hartman to a younger generation ~ Hartman passed away in 1983
+Four of the tracks would later be included on the soundtrack to The Bridges Of Madison County, introducing the late Hartman to a younger generation ~ Hartman passed away in 1983

 July 3, 1915 ~ Generoso Graziano, commonly known as violinist, bandleader, composer, arranger Jerry Gray, born in East Boston, Massachusetts, USA ~ Popular big band, swing era arranger.
 Closely associated with Artie Shaw and especially Glenn Miller.
 Arranged many of Miller's 1930s and 1940s recordings including Elmer's Tune, Moonlight Cocktail and Chattanooga Choo Choo, wrote or co-wrote songs such as Sun Valley Jump, The Man In The Moon, Pennsylvania 6-5000 and I Dreamt I Dwelt In Harlem ~ Graziano passed away in 1976